BMaxV/sphinx_tutorial_example/readme.md

-make new copies the the project and creates a "docs folder"
+make new copies the clean project and creates a "docs" folder

 use